datalater/hamancho_engstudy/englishman/20190120-Cambridge-Graduate-Shocked-by-Korean-Education-System.md

 ---

 * **Chris** I just wanna encourage people because I can feel the pain of exam stress.
 So keep going!
 * **Chirs** One of the things that I really wanted to do was to visit some students, Those who were doing their Suneung (university entrance exam).
 To be able to go in, see them, hear their side of the story.
 Spend a little bit of time with them.
-Hopefully if we can, in some small way, offer them some encouragemnet.
+Hopefully if we can, in some small way, offer them some encouragement.

 ---